Excavator Correct Parking Position

 When your team is working on a job, everyone has to be focused and follow the contract.
 But even when the day’s work is done, you still have to make sure you take care of your equipment.
 Cooling down your machinery and parking it properly helps keep it in the best condition possible.

-Follow these simple parking techniques to ensure your machine stays safe between jobs.
+Follow these simple parking techniques to ensure your excavator stays safe between jobs.

 Hey, I’m Collin and this is today’s quick tip.